Translate / Traducir

 Atotonilco el Alto

 Atotonilco el Alto is about 100 kilometres east of Guadalajara.
-Various notes for local circulation seem to have been issued as a communal effort, with one entitled "Comercio y Agricultura".
+Various notes for local circulation seem to have been issued as a communal effort, with one entitled "Comercio y Agricultura", which ties up with Lorenzo Valle Valle (see below).

 Comercio y Agricultura